-Self-control is your capacity to use your will-power to resist temptations for reasons that will serve you in the long run.
-It is not an easy process.
-If it was, accomplishing things in life would be a piece of cake and there would be no suffering, no sacrifice.
+Self-control is your capacity to use your willpower to resist temptations for reasons that will serve you in the long run.
+It demands the sacrifice of your old and non-functional ways of being so that you can make space for the new you.

 What does psychology say about self-control?

 Studies found two aspects that regulate self-control: effort and initiation.
 Most people fail to accomplish self-control because they are not in alignment with any long-term objectives of their goal.
-Often times our goals are small and without meaning.
-For instance, you may want a perfect summer body to impress the girl you just met but when you find out that she is seeing someone else you completely lose your motivation.
-Instead, how different do you think your attitude would be if your determination to pursue your goal was not for impressing someone but for simply being healthy?
+Often times our goals are small and lack meaning.
+For instance, you wish to have a perfect summer body to impress the girl you just met but the moment you discover that she is engaged, you lose motivation.
+Instead, how different do you think your attitude would be if your determination to pursue your goal was simply to become healthier?
 When your motivation is fueled by the long-term benefits of your goal, you come into alignment with your true needs.
-Even when you feel demotivated, the meaning of your long-term goal will be enough to motivate you.
+Even when you feel demotivated, the meaning of your long-term goal will bring you back up.

 Self-control resolves the conflict between your short-term and long-term objectives.
 What it means is every time you resist temptation, you make a compromise with your future self.
-This perspective of prioritizing the long-term benefits over the short-term ones is what makes self-control effortless.
+This perspective of prioritizing the long-term benefits over your short-term goals is what makes self-control effortless.

 Research also found that practicing a strategy of pro-active avoidance by creating an environment that is in congruence with your long-term goals increases self-control.
-You can achieve this by creating an environment that is devoid of your temptations.
+You can achieve this by creating an environment that is devoid of temptations.
 For instance, if you are trying to avoid smoking, stop hanging out with people who do.
-It is not that you have to stop being friends with them but do not be around them when they smoke.
+Not that you have to stop being friends but just do not be around them when they smoke.
+If you are someone who cannot resist checking social media, delete these apps from your home screen.
 The sooner you create this environment the easier it will be for you to avoid your temptations.